 Once your son or daughter has been awarded financial aid, you may want to borrow funds through a parent loan.
 Below are the steps that you will need to take in order to get your parent loan approved and processed.
 If you need additional help to complete the process, watch the video How to Apply for a Parent PLUS Loan.

-- Please be careful and avoid these common mistakes that students and parents make when completing the application.
+- Please be careful and avoid the below common mistakes that students and parents make when completing the application.

 1. Wrong School Year: Schools process for two award years simultaneously, so make sure the right year is selected.

 2. Social Security Numbers: If a wrong Social Security number is entered for the student or parent, the school will not be able to match the record to the student.